joel-jeremy/externalized-properties/docs/property-post-processing.md

 Externalized Properties provides a mechanism to selectively apply post-processing to resolved properties.

-This feature may be used to apply transformations to resolved properties such as automatic decryption, masking, validation, etc. This can be achieved via a combination of annotations and `Processor`s e.g.
+This feature may be used to apply transformations to resolved properties such as automatic decryption, masking, validation, etc. This can be achieved via a combination of annotations and [Processor](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/Processor.java)s e.g.

 ```java
 public interface ApplicationProperties {